fun4seb/GitNotes/SOCI225/SOCI225 - Final Notes.md

 ## Film Context: Atanarjuat

-- 2001, Canadian film
-- Produced by an entirely Inuit collective (Isuma Igloolik Productions)
+- Atarnajuat (The Fast Runner) was released in 2000 and is the first full-length feature film made by an entirely Inuit crew
 - Won Caméra d’or at Cannes (2001)
 - Filmed in Nunavut
 - Filming techniques and line delivery different than how Hollywood portrays Native Americans; this shows the difference between the western and the indigenous lens